A. N. Prahlada Rao: Career

 A. N. Prahlada Rao was born at Abbani in the Kolar district of Karnataka, India.
 He started his career as a journalist and was the founder editor of Honnudi.

 Rao's involvement in crossword compilation is a hobby that developed from an interest in solving both Kannada and English crosswords while a student in the mid-1970s.
 He joined the Karnataka Information Department in 1983 in a public relations role and it was at that time he began to compile seriously.
 He now works as Media Coordinator to Minister for RDPR and IT BT, Government of Karnataka and compiles daily puzzles, sometimes with assistance from his wife.
 He specialises in themed puzzles and has a particular fondness for cinema.
 They have appeared in daily, weekly and fortnightly publications such as Prajavani, Samyukta Karnataka, Shakthi, Mangala, Vijaya Karnataka and Ee Sanje.
-Now he is creating daily Crosswords for Vijaya Karnataka, Samyukta Karnataka andPrajavani (Sahapati).
-By the end of 2018 July he has composed 42,000 Crosswords and quiz puzzles.
+Now he is creating daily Crosswords for Vijaya Karnataka, Samyukta Karnataka and Prajavani (Sahapati) and also Popular weeklies of Kannad Sudha and Taranga.
+By the end of April 2026 he has composed more than 55,000 Crosswords and quiz puzzles.
 Compilation initially took him around two hours but he had reduced that to no more than 20 minutes.

 Aside from producing crosswords, Rao also sets quizzes for several publications, drawing on the same trivia and reference books that he has amassed for his compilation efforts.
 The front wall of his house includes a crossword grid of black and white tiles.
+Published 26 Kannada Crossword books.

 He has contributed his crosswords to more than 40 Kannada periodicals in the 25 years to 2016.